Policy

 - Employee Notification

-- Contractors must inform employees about prohibited activities and potential consequences for violations.
+- Contractors must notify employees of prohibited activities and potential consequences.

 - Certification and Compliance Plan

-- For contracts/subcontracts over $550,000 for supplies/services outside the U.S. (excluding COTS), contractors and subcontractors must certify compliance and have a plan to prevent trafficking.
+- For contracts/subcontracts for supplies (other than COTS) or services outside the U.S. exceeding $700,000, contractors must certify compliance and have a plan in place, with annual certifications required.

 - Disclosure and Cooperation